The Digitalization of the Creative Market#DigitalLabor #Extractivism #PlatformEconomy #DigitalCreativeMarket #DesignSystem

-While the digital transformation of labor has opened up new possibilities to the market, it also caused various problems.
-In particular, my research focuses on the working system of crowdsourcing platforms that provide an unconventional way of connecting workers and jobs.
+My research analyzes an Internet task market, usually referred to as a crowdsourcing platform.
+My research focuses on the working system of crowdsourcing platforms that provide an unconventional way of connecting workers and jobs.
 While crowdsourcing platforms often involve collaborative brainstorming from a large group of workers, their corporations often misuse the efforts that online workers contribute.
-In my research, I mainly investigate a creative crowdsourcing marketplace called Fiverr, to address designers degraded into the organs of capitalism.
+My writing elaborates on how human labor is undervalued in the Internet task market, and how this negatively affects the creative industries at large.

-In my prospective writing, I will discuss Fiverr’s unethical systems of control imposed on designers’ creativity and authorship over their work.
+In particular, I mainly investigate a creative crowdsourcing marketplace called Fiverr, to address artists and graphic designers degraded into the organs of capitalism.
+My objectives are to raise awareness of the overlooked phenomena of injustice in the digital space and suggest possible solutions for the creative industry.
+I discuss Fiverr’s unethical systems of control imposed on designers’ creativity and authorship over their work.
 Its cheap pricing model is threatening the autonomy of the graphic design industry; its market system values quantity and speed over quality and originality.
 It undermines the ethos of numerous graphic designers who dedicate their time, knowledge, and passion for well-thought-out design.
-Furthermore, its platform doesn’t support building trustworthy communication between designers and clients that is essential in the design process.
-I intend to elaborate my arguments by examining Fiverr's systematic structure and works created by its freelance designers.

 “The digitalization of the creative market: design practice in the platform economy.”

-Conference Proceeding, ArchitectureMPS Journal, U.K. Peer-Reviewed.
+Conference Proceeding, ArchitectureMPS Journal, UCL Press, U.K. Peer-Reviewed.
 2022.

 “Outside Work” Faculty Exhibition, Oakland University Art Gallery, Rochester, MI, 2023